diehlpk/diehlpk.github.io/_posts/blog/2016-12-13-literature-collection-en.md

 * Championing Science -- Communicating Your Ideas to Decision Makers, Aines R. and Aines A., University of California Press, 2019, ISBN 9780520298095
 * Presentation Zen: Simple Ideas on Presentation Design and Delivery (Voices That Matter), Reynolds G, New Riders, ISBN 0321811984
+* Tufte, Edward.
+"The visual display of quantitative information."
+(2001).
+ISBN 096139210X

 ## Miscellaneous
 * Gödel, Escher, Bach: An Eternal Golden Braid.
 D.R.
 Hofstadter.
 Basic Books.
 1979.
 ISBN 978-0-465-02656-2